 Nunavik was inhabited for more than four millennia by Paleo- Eskimo peoples, who crossed the Bering Strait from Asia.
 At the turn of the first millennium AD, the first Thule sites appeared in Nunavik.
 The Thule — the ancestors of the modern Inuit — came from the northwest of Canada.
 The establishment of European trading posts in the eighteenth century brought about drastic and irreversible change.
 The Inuit remained nomadic before moving towards a settled life only two generations ago.
 In 1975, the Inuit signed the James Bay and Northern Quebec Agreement.
 This treaty provides a legal framework for relations between indigenous groups and the two levels of government.
 It also led to the creation of several administrative entities, real governmental structures that have allowed the Inuit to establish their own priorities in key areas of community development.
 These entities are the Kativik Regional Government, the Kativik School Board and the Nunavik Regional Board of Health and Social Services.

 Nunavik is located north of the 55th parallel.
-This glaciercarved region of tundra, lakes and boreal forest covers 60% of Quebec’s landmass.
+This glaciercarved region of tundra, lakes and boreal forest covers about one third of Quebec’s landmass.
 Nunavik is home to the highest mountain in Quebec (Mt D’Iberville in the Torngat Mountains), the northernmost town in Quebec (Ivujivik) and one of the highest tides in the world (up to 17 metres).
 The climate and seasons vary.
 The summer season is mild (12 ˚C on average) and the sun almost never sets.
 In the fall, the tundra is resplendent with colour.
 The winter is long and cold (-24 ˚C on average), but much drier.
 Yet from late March to late June, spring sets off a great natural rebirth.
 There is no road to Nunavik from the south: travellers arrive by air (First Air or Air Inuit).
 All communities have an airstrip.

 This country of wide open spaces and breathtaking beauty has just over 12,000 inhabitants.
 The population is divided into 14 villages, spread evenly between Ungava Bay and Hudson Bay.
 Only four communities have more than 1,000 residents, including the regional capital of Kuujjuaq, with a population of 2,375.